-You will find the current “Instructions and Guidelines for Employees and Staff” by the Executive Board of Technical University of Darmstadt here (status 29 May 2020).
-This document contains regulations regarding the following topics: groups at risk, taking care of children and other dependent family members, working on site and mobile work, calling in sick, general rules on travelling, business travels, taking children along to work.
+You will find the current “Instructions and Guidelines for Employees and Staff” by the Executive Board of Technical University of Darmstadt here (status 23 September 2020).
+This document contains regulations regarding the following topics: groups at risk, taking care of children and other dependent family members, working on site, mobile work and gatherings on official business, calling in sick, general rules on travelling, business travels, taking children along to work.

 Our working life has changed profoundly due to the corona crisis: Moving towards mobile work, while in parts having to take care of children at home as well, reducing face-to-face contacts to a minimum and so forth.
 All of this, no doubt, contributes to feeling overwhelmed and in urgent need of practical advice and assistance.

 The TU Darmstadt day-care centres guarantee regular care (under pandemic conditions) at the usual times.
 In addition, the TU Darmstadt offers employees and students the ad hoc care facility “Fluggis Abenteuer Land”.
 Further information can be found on the website of the Family Service.